 Steps to Analyze CAT Mocks-

-Make a quick cheat -sheet of the all the things you learnt from the exam.
+Step 5: Keep a cheat -sheet handyIn continuation to step - 4, make a quick cheat sheet of all the things you learned from the exam.
 This should include:

 - Grammar and usage rules (new ones that you discovered in the exam)